jacobkap/crimebythenumbers/docs/pdf-scraping.md

 #> [1] 521
 ```

 There are 521 results and of the first 6 none of them are PDFs.
 This makes sense as our code grabbed every single link on the page, PDF or not.
-We need a way to subset these links to just those that a PDFs.
+We need a way to subset these links to just those that are PDFs.
 Since we know that every PDF will end with the text ".pdf" we can use `grep()` to subset the links to only return those which include ".pdf" in the name.
 Sometimes the .pdf extension is written .PDF so we will set the parameter `ignore.case` to TRUE to ignore capitalization.

 ```r